 This configuration pragma allows the programmer to specify a set of warnings that will be treated as errors.
-Any warning which matches the pattern given by the pragma argument will be treated as an error.
-This gives much more precise control that -gnatwe which treats all warnings as errors.
+Any warning that matches the pattern given by the pragma argument will be treated as an error.
+This gives more precise control than -gnatwe, which treats warnings as errors.